 Post your pics on Instagram or Facebook with #testkitchentuesday.
 I’ll be featuring my favorite snapshots in upcoming newsletters.

 YOUR TURN: Doesn’t this look so good?
 Hope you enjoy.
-Also, if you’re looking for specific vegan recipes, add your ideas to the comments below and we’ll bring them to our Test Kitchen!
+Also, if you’re looking for specific vegan recipes, add your ideas to the comments below and we’ll bring them to a future edition of Test Kitchen Tuesday!

 Bonus: Your Thanksgiving Meal Plan!